GFW Technical Review 05 – Shadowsocks

 Shadowsocks TCP packet format in AEAD-mode

 The AEAD encryption process works as follows.
 First, a master key is derived from the password using EVP_BytesToKey, just as with stream ciphers.
-Next, a 32-byte session key is derived by combining the master key and salt using HKDF-SHA1.
+Next, a 32-byte session key is derived by combining the master key and salt with HKDF-SHA1.
 This session key is used for the entire data stream.
 AEAD encrypts each plaintext chunk using the session key and a nonce (a counter starting at 0 that ensures unique encryption within the session).
-Each chunk requires two AEAD operations – one for the length field and one for the payload – so the nonce increments twice per chunk.
+Each chunk requires two AEAD operations (one for the length field, one for the payload), so the nonce increments twice per chunk.

 Shadowsocks AEAD Encryption